Kaantha: Music

-The background score is composed by Jakes Bejoy while the songs have been composed by Jhanu Chanthar in his continued collaboration with Selvamani Selvaraj.
+The background score is composed by Jakes Bejoy while the songs have been composed by Jhanu Chanthar in his third collaboration with Selvamani Selvaraj after Nila and The Hunt for Veerappan.
 The first single titled "Panimalare" in Tamil and "Pasi Manase" in Telugu was released on 9 August 2025.
 The second single titled "Kanmani Nee" in Tamil and "Ammadive" in Telugu was released on 22 October 2025.
 The third trilingual single titled "Rage Of Kaantha" jointly written and performed in English, Tamil and Telugu was released on 30 October 2025.